This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A four-step process for success

-Phase 1: Workshop Development Period (1st year)
+Stage 1: Workshop Development Period (Year 1)

 Direct contracts with five Hina doll workshops

-Number of products: 50 items → Profit rate established at 60%
+Number of products: 50 → Profit rate: 60%

 Annual sales: 10 million yen → 18 million yen (80% increase)